django-hurricane/django-hurricane/website/basic-app.md

 2022-01-21 10:19:21,437 INFO     hurricane.server.general Startup time is 0.0026073455810546875 seconds
 ~~~

-In addition to the previously defined `admin` and `graphql` endpoints, hurricane starts a probe server on port+1, unless another port is specified.
+In addition to the previously defined `admin` and `graphql` endpoints, hurricane starts a probe server on port+1, unless an explicit port for probes is specified.
 This feature is essential for cloud-native development, and it is only one of the many features of django-hurricane.
 For further features and information on hurricane, please refer to [Full Django Hurricane Documentation](https://django-hurricane.readthedocs.io/en/latest/).

 ## 3. Create Kubernetes cluster

-If you don't have a k3d yet, install it via
+We're using [k3d](https://k3d.io/) to create and run a local kubernetes cluster.
+You can install it via:
 ~~~bash
 wget -q -O - https://raw.githubusercontent.com/rancher/k3d/main/install.sh | bash
 ~~~

-After installing k3d you can create spacecrafts cluster via the following command
+After installing k3d you can create a spacecrafts cluster with the following command:

 ~~~bash
 k3d cluster create spacecrafts --agents 1 -p 8080:80@agent:0 -p 31820:31820/UDP@agent:0
 ~~~

-Next thing, we need to build a docker image and push it to the registry.
+Next thing, we need to build a docker image and push it to a registry.
 If you want to use our public registry, please just skip this instructions, as we already have a registered image
 ~~~bash
 docker build -t quay.io/{username}/spacecrafts:latest .
 docker push quay.io/{username}/spacecrafts:latest